AtoraSuunva/BooruBot/privacy.md

 # BooruBot Privacy Policy

-Last Updated & Effective as of: September 2, 2022
+Last Updated & Effective as of: June 10, 2023

 For Discord Bot: BooruBot#9381 (204722411403345920)

 ---

 BooruBot stores the following data, for the following reasons:

 - `reference_id`: Either a guild ID (when used in guilds) or a user ID (when used in DMs), used to track which config belongs to who
 - `tags`: To know which tags have been blacklisted
 - `sites`: To know which sites have been blacklisted
 - `min_score`: To know the minimum score posts need to be posted
 - `allow_nsfw`: To know if NSFW can be posted in age-restricted channels or DMs

 All data stored by BooruBot can be deleted by running `/config delete` on Discord and confirming the deletion in-guild by someone with `Manage Server` permissions.